FAQ – Kit Homes

 Lock up stage means the house is constructed externally, for example the floor system, frames, walls, roof, windows and doors are completed.

-Once satisfied with your house plan you will enter into a contract in which you pay 10% deposit for the release of plans, engineered drawings and energy certification for council submission.
+Once satisfied with your house plan you will enter into a contract in which you pay 10% deposit for the release of plans, and energy certification for council submission.
+You would pay 10% of contract price at time of ordering the Engineering Design for Wall Frame and Trusses.
 You then pay 40% of the contract value after obtaining planning permit.
 The balance of the contract is paid after obtaining building permit so that we can commence procurement and manufacturing.

 An average-size iBuild home, like the Avila, takes approximately 2-3 months to assemble.
 This period is dependent on the size of the kit home, weather conditions and the carpenters or tradesmen involved in the project.